 Gwynedd Archaeological Trust (GAT) was commissioned by Brenig Construction to undertake an archaeological evaluation (trial trenching) in support of a planning application for a proposed residential development at Maes y Felin, Glan Conwy (NGR SH8027075250; postcode: LL28 5NR; Figure 01) The trial trenching was the second stage of archaeological evaluation following a geophysical survey undertaken in June 2020 (GAT Report 1550, Hopewell 2020).
 The trial trenching comprised eighteen trenches of varying size that both targeted geophysical anomalies and investigated the site in general (Figure 02).
-The anomalies included possible burnt mounds, roundhouses and field boundaries; the trenching was undertaken between the 21st and 29th September 2020.
+The anomalies included possible burnt mounds, roundhouses and field boundaries.
+Based on these results, paleoenvironmental samples taken from four pits [507], [1105], [1107] and [1205] were sent to AOC Archaeology Group for ecofact assessment and analysis before being sent to SUERC for radiocarbon dating.
+The results from the ecofact analysis and radiocarbon dates confirmed the presence of Early Bronze Age activity that extended to the Late Bronze Age and into the end of the Roman Period.